imagineLife/github-actions/15-setup-node-action.md

 # Setup Node
 Using different node versions using a [setup-node github action](https://github.com/actions/setup-node).
-See `q.yml` for the example
+See `q.yml` for the example.